Fitbit Versa 3 Review

 Our Analysis and Test Results

-Another benefit of the Versa 3 is that it grants you access to all the social aspects of the Fitbit ecosystem on your smartphone.
-This is a great way to compete and challenge your friends, set goals for yourself, track your workout history, or even monitor your calorie consumption.
+The Versa 3 provides access to all the social aspects of the Fitbit ecosystem on your smartphone.
+This is a great way to gamify exercise through competition and challenges amongst your friends, let you set goals for yourself, track your workout history, and even monitor your calorie consumption.

 Ease of Use

-The Versa 3 has one of the highest water-resistance ratings of the group at 50 meters or 5 atmospheres, which makes it fine to take in the shower or even track your workouts in the pool.
-This watch uses a proprietary charger that securely attaches to the back of the watch using magnets.
-We found it only came free after quite a bit of force and vigorous shaking.
+The Versa 3 has one of the highest water-resistance ratings of the watches we tested at 50 meters or 5 atmospheres.
+It's fiane to take it in the shower or track workouts in the pool.
+The watch uses a proprietary charger that attaches securely to the back with magnets.
+The magnets create a very secure attachment, and the charger only broke free after quite a bit of force and vigorous shaking.

-The Versa 3's only interface is through the touchscreen and touch side button, with this watch lacking a rotating bezel or crown scroll.
-We found the screen to usually be very responsive, with it only occasionally misreading a swipe, but the side button can be a bit more finicky in our experience — sometimes taking repeated taps until it registered.
+The Versa 3 doesn't have a rotating bezel or crown scroll, so its only interface is through the touchscreen and side touch button.
+We found the screen to usually be very responsive, with it only occasionally misreading a swipe, but the side button can be a bit more finicky, sometimes taking repeated taps to register.

-This watch does wake up quite quickly, with only a small delay when you raise your wrist to look at the screen.
-The menus on both the companion app and the Versa 3 are also laid out in a fairly easy to understand and intuitive way, so we rarely had to search for a setting or feature.
+This watch wakes up quite quickly, with only a small delay when you raise your wrist to look at the screen.
+The menus on both the companion app and the Versa 3 itself are also laid out in a fairly easy-to-understand and intuitive way, so we rarely had to search for a setting or feature.

-We found that the selection of compatible apps for the Versa 3 is a bit more limited compared to some of the other options.
-There is a version of Uber, Spotify, Strava, and IFTTT available in the app store and you can get most push notifications from your phone.
-You also can reply to messaging apps with quick responses right from the watch but only if paired to an Android phone at the time of writing.
+We found that the selection of compatible apps for the Versa 3 is a bit more limited compared to other options.
+There is a version of Uber, Spotify, Strava, and IFTTT available in the app store, and you can get most push notifications from your phone.
+You also can reply to messaging apps with quick responses right from the watch but only if paired to a compatible phone.

-The Versa 3 will also ring when you get a phone call but answering it on the watch will just answer it on your phone — you can't take the call right from your wrist.
-This model also has some decent music control features, allowing you to play/pause or skip tracks but we found that you need to be logged in to Pandora or Spotify on the watch and have premium subscriptions to those services.
+The Versa 3 will ring when you get a phone call but answering it on the watch will just answer it on your phone — you can't take the call right from your wrist.
+This model also has some decent music control features, allowing you to play/pause or skip tracks, but you need to be logged in to Pandora or Spotify on the watch and have premium subscriptions to those services.

 Our next metric ranked and rated the screen and image quality of the Versa 3.
-We scored each smartwatch on how it looked, how easy it is to read the information on the display, and the different backlight options available.
-The Fitbit Versa 3 did much much better in this metric, earning it one of the better scores of the entire group.
+We considered looks, how easy it was to read the information on the display, and the different available backlight options.
+The Versa 3 did much better in this metric, earning it one of the better scores of the entire group.

 The Versa 3 has a 1.58" OLED screen with a resolution of 336x336 pixels.
-Images look great and we think it is overall very easy to read the information shown on the display.
-The backlight makes it easy to see even in bright light or in the dark and you have the option to enable the backlight and screen to be on all the time, though this will reduce the battery life.
-Unfortunately, you don't have the option to have the backlight automatically adjust its brightness relative to the ambient lighting conditions.
+Images look great, and it is overall very easy to read the information shown on the display.
+The backlight makes it easy to see even in bright light or in the dark, and you have the option to enable the backlight and screen to be on all the time, though this will reduce the battery life.
+Unfortunately, this watch doesn't give you the option to have the backlight automatically adjust its brightness relative to the ambient lighting conditions.

-The Versa 3 has a claimed battery life of approximately 6 days, which was reinforced by our testing.
-However, this will definitely be reduced if you enable the always-on mode or use lots of GPS-intensive functions.
-We also really like that the Versa 3 is quick to recharge, only taking about 24 minutes to hit 50% charge and 76 minutes to fully recharge in our test.
+The Versa 3 has a claimed battery life of approximately six days, which we confirmed with our testing.
+However, the battery life is unsurprisingly reduced if you enable the always-on mode or use a lot of GPS or CPU-intensive functions.
+We also really like that this watch is quick to recharge.
+In our tests, it only took about 24 minutes to hit a 50% charge level and 76 minutes to fully recharge.

-The Versa 3 is a great smartwatch for fitness-minded users who don't mind sacrificing some smart features for enhanced fitness tracking and social features.
-It has a good display and battery life, all while costing a bit less than some of the comparable models.
+The Fitbit Versa 3 is one of the best smartwatches for fitness-minded users who are willing to sacrifice some smart features for enhanced fitness tracking and social features.
+It also has a good display and battery life and can be purchased for quite a bit less than other comparable models.